stinkytoe/bevy_ldtk_asset/README.md

 reconcile the locations of these assets by assuming the paths in the `.ldtk` file are relative to the file itself, and that those paths also exist within the same asset storage location as the `.ldtk` file.

+In general, though, if you put both your tile maps, and the LDtk project, in the Bevy project `assets/` folder, then Bevy will have no problem finding them.

 ### External Levels